Nathaniel Hackett

-Nathaniel Hackett (born December 19, 1979) is an American football coach who is the offensive coordinator for the New York Jets of the National Football League (NFL).
-A former long-time assistant to Doug Marrone, Hackett previously served as the offensive coordinator for the NFL's Green Bay Packers, Jacksonville Jaguars, Buffalo Bills, as well as several positions for the Syracuse Orange in college football from 2010 to 2012.
-He served as the head coach of the Denver Broncos in 2022, but was fired during the season after a 4–11 record.
+Nathaniel Hackett (born December 19, 1979) is an American football coach who is a defensive analyst for the Green Bay Packers of the National Football League (NFL).
+A former long-time assistant to Doug Marrone, Hackett previously served as the offensive coordinator for the Packers, as well as the New York Jets, Jacksonville Jaguars, and Buffalo Bills.
+He held several positions for the Syracuse Orange in college football from 2010 to 2012.
+Hackett served as the head coach of the Denver Broncos in 2022, but was fired during the season after leading the team to a 4–11 record.

 Coaching career

 Early career

 After working as an assistant coach for UC Davis and Stanford, Hackett began his NFL career as a quality coach under Jon Gruden with the Tampa Bay Buccaneers in 2006.
 He served there for two years before moving to the Buffalo Bills in that same role for the 2008 and 2009 seasons.
-He worked with quarterbacks such as Bruce Gradkowski, Chris Simms, Jeff Garcia, Ryan Fitzpatrick, and Brian Brohm during those years.
+Hackett worked with quarterbacks such as Bruce Gradkowski, Chris Simms, Jeff Garcia, Ryan Fitzpatrick, and Brian Brohm during those years.

 In 2010, Hackett was hired by Syracuse as their quarterbacks and tight ends coach under Doug Marrone, who he would later follow to Buffalo and Jacksonville.
 Hackett was promoted to offensive coordinator the following year.